-Since the roll out of Trello’s new notification system in April 18 you can now mark notifications as unread.
-This is extremely useful when you want to look at the conversation that’s happening on a card but aren’t able respond straight away.
+Since the roll-out of Trello’s new notification system in April 18 you can now mark notifications as unread.
+This is extremely useful when you want to look at the conversation that’s happening on a card but you aren’t able to respond straight away.
 Marking as unread allows you to keep the reminder and red bell icon active until you are ready to action the item at a later date.

 3. Learn your keyboard shortcuts

 Some of our team members have found that using Trello keyboard shortcuts makes life so much easier.
 One useful shortcut is pressing ‘q’ , as it will auto toggle cards assigned to you (the currently logged in user), brilliant!

 4. Use comments as a diary to give reasoning for actions

 Throughout a task’s lifespan, there are many changes that take place.
 We find it useful to use Trello’s comment system as a diary in addition to a place where you can have a conversation with other card participants.
 This is important because it gives the reasoning behind the action, for example, after have a phone conversation with a client, adding a comment to the card(s) that where discussed in the call can give reasoning for changes that may happen weeks or months down the line, long after the specifics of the conversation have been forgotten.

 In line with tip #1, checklists can help keep your boards simple, not everything has to be its own card!
 That being said, it’s not very useful to set a due date on a card 3 months in the future then have 30 checklist items.
 This is a sure-fire way to guarantee a missed deadline, the deadline may be in 3 months but task number 1 may need to be completed by the end of the week, if there’s no notification or urgency for that task to be completed then it probably won’t get done.
 The same is also true when tasks can’t be completed because they are ambiguous in nature e.g “do customer research”.
 To resolve these issues we ensure tasks are written in the following format: